parkifast/mymappi_tutorials/getting_started/README.md

 To get started with mymappi APIs, let's do an example.

 Suppose we want to show where is our shop in a map located in our brand website.
-We know the address of our shop, but our web map only understand coordinates (latitude and longitude).
+We know the address of our shop, but our web map only understands coordinates (latitude and longitude).
 How can we get coordinates from an address?

 Simple, using mymappi Direct Geocoding API.

-To do that, we are goint to follow the next steps:
+To do that, we are going to follow the next steps:

 1. Sign up to get our API Key.
 2. Check documentation and test Direct Geocoding request.